AdobeDocs/experience-manager-cloud-service.en/help/onboarding/accessibility/quick-guide-wcag.md

 [What's New in WCAG 2.1](https://www.w3.org/WAI/standards-guidelines/wcag/new-in-21/) provides valuable information about the delta between WCAG and 2.0 and WCAG 2.1.

-[WCAG 2.0 and 2.1](https://www.w3.org/WAI/standards-guidelines/wcag/#versions) further clarifies the status of their relationship.
+The section [WCAG 2.0 and 2.1](https://www.w3.org/WAI/standards-guidelines/wcag/#versions) further clarifies the status of their relationship.

 ### Techniques for WCAG 2.1 {#techniques-for-wcag}